STAT540-UBC/seminar-06/sm6_RNAseq_preprocessing.md

 Hint: check out the `cpm` and `rpkm` functions in the `edgeR` package.
 Format each of your answers as a numeric matrix of values.

-Note that there is no deliverable to turn in for a mark in this seminar.

 ``` r
 # your code here